Generalised Baumslag-Solitar groups and Hierarchically Hyperbolic Groups: Hierarchically hyperbolic groups and Generalised Baumslag - Solitar groups

 The result above in \cite{petspr} that the $(3,3,3)$ triangle group is not a HHG even though it is virtually $\Z^2$ established that being a HHG is not a quasi-isometry invariant and indeed not even a commensurability invariant.
 However whenever we have a property $\cal P$ of abstract groups which is invariant under taking finite index subgroups, as is the case for being a HHG, we can recover a commensurability invariant by using the property of being virtually $\cal P$.
 Thus although \cite{petspr} tells us that being a HHG is not a commensurability invariant and thus not a quasi-isometric invariant, being virtually a HHG is certainly a commensurability invariant so the obvious question now is whether it is preserved under quasi-isometry.
-By our results here along with a famous recent example of Leary - Minasyan, we can show the answer is no.
+By our results here along with famous recent examples of Leary - Minasyan, we can show the answer is no. The next theorem is an adaptation of \cite{lrmn} Theorem 7.2 to $GBS_n$ groups. \begin{thm} Suppose that $G$ is a $GBS_n$ group with monodromy ${\mathcal M}\leq GL(n,\R)$ which is conjugate in $GL(n,\R)$ to a subgroup of the orthogonal group $O(n)$.
+Then $G$ is a CAT(0) group acting properly, freely and cocompactly on $T\times \R^n$, where $T$ is a locally finite tree.
+Conversely if $G$ is virtually a CAT(0) group then its monodromy can be conjugated into $O(n)$. \end{thm} \begin{proof} We take for $T$ the Bass - Serre tree of the decomposition of $G$ as a $GBS_n$ group, so that $G$ acts on $T$ by tree automorphisms.
+We also pick some base vertex $v_0$ of $T$ and we set our base $\Z^n$-subgroup $A$ to be the intersection of all vertex and edge subgroups obtained from this decomposition, which will have finite index in each of these subgroups, along with a free generating set $\langle a_1,\ldots ,a_n\rangle$ for $A$.
+We will now define a homomorphism $\theta$ from $G$ to $Isom(\R^n)$ and then let $G$ act on $T\times \R^n$ via the diagonal action, which will be also be by isometries.
+(This homomorphism is similar to the version of the modular homomorphism used in \cite{dcvl}, which maps to $\R^n\rtimes GL_n(\R)$ but which does not specifically consider orthogonal matrices.)

+Suppose that the matrix $X\in GL(n,\R)$ is such that $X{\mathcal M}(G)X^{-1}$ lies in $O(n)$.
+If $e_1,\ldots ,e_n$ is the standard orthogonal basis for $\R^n$ then set $\alpha_i$ to be the vector $X(e_i)$ in $\R^n$.
+We now let the base subgroup $A$ act via $\theta$ on $\R^n$ as a group of translations, where we define $\theta(a_i)$ to be the map $x\mapsto x+\alpha_i$.
+Recalling how we obtain a finite presentation for $G$, we next extend $\theta$ to all vertex subgroups by using the appropriate translations, where we map consistently across edge subgroups for the edges in some maximal tree, by working out from $v_0$.
+This works because any edge subgroup $E$ is a copy of $\Z^n$ with finite index in its neighbouring vertex subgroup $V$, so a homomorphism from $E$ to $\R^n$ has a unique extension from $V$ to $\R^n$.

+We now need to set $\theta(t)$ for all stable letters $t$.
+Once we have chosen $\theta(t)$ to be some isometry of $\R^n$, $\theta$ will be well defined if $t$ acts by conjugation on $A$ in the correct way because $A$ has finite index in any vertex group.